Libratus: 2017 humans versus AI match

-From January 11 to 31, 2017, Libratus was pitted in a tournament against four top-class human poker players, namely Jason Les, Dong Kim, Daniel McAulay and Jimmy Chou.
+From January 11 to 31, 2017, Libratus was in a tournament ("Brains vs. Artificial Intelligence: Upping the Ante challenge") against four top-class human poker players, namely Jason Les, Dong Kim, Daniel McAulay and Jimmy Chou.
 In order to gain results of more statistical significance, 120,000 hands were to be played, a 50% increase compared to the previous tournament that Claudico played in 2015.
 To manage the extra volume, the duration of the tournament was increased from 13 to 20 days.

 The four players were grouped into two subteams of two players each.
 One of the subteams was playing in the open, while the other subteam was located in a separate room nicknamed 'The Dungeon' where no mobile phones or other external communications were allowed.
 The Dungeon subteam got the same sequence of cards as was being dealt in the open, except that the sides were switched: The Dungeon humans got the cards that the AI got in the open and vice versa.
 This setup was intended to nullify the effect of card luck.

 The prize money of $200,000 was shared exclusively between the human players.
 Each player received a minimum of $20,000, with the rest distributed in relation to their success playing against the AI.
 As written in the tournament rules in advance, the AI itself did not receive prize money even though it won the tournament against the human team.

 During the tournament, Libratus was competing against the players during the days.
 Overnight it was perfecting its strategy on its own by analysing the prior gameplay and results of the day, particularly its losses.
 Therefore, it was able to continuously straighten out the imperfections that the human team had discovered in their extensive analysis, resulting in a permanent arms race between the humans and Libratus.
 It used another 4 million core hours on the Bridges supercomputer for the competition's purposes.

+During the tournament, there was an active betting market among poker players about who would win the tournament.
+It started with 4:1 against the bot, but on the 8th day it became a betting market on which human would lose the least..